 Weights represent the limited time that your blockchain has to validate a block.
 This includes computational cycles, and storage I/O. A custom implementation may use complex structures to express this.
 Substrate weights are simply a numeric value.

 A weight calculation should always:

 - Be computable ahead of dispatch.
 A block producer should be able to examine the weight of a dispatchable before actually deciding to accept it or not.

 - Consume few resources itself.
 It does not make sense to consume similar resources computing a transaction's weight as would be spent to execute it.
 Thus, weight computation should be much lighter than dispatch.

-The System module is responsible for accumulating the weight of each block as it gets executed and making sure that it does not exceed the limit.
-The Transaction Payment module is responsible for interpreting these weights and deducting fees based upon them.
+The System pallet is responsible for accumulating the weight of each block as it gets executed and making sure that it does not exceed the limit.
+The Transaction Payment pallet is responsible for interpreting these weights and deducting fees based upon them.
 The weighing function is part of the runtime so it can be upgraded if needed.

 Block Weight and Length Limit

 Aside from affecting fees, the main purpose of the weight system is to prevent a block from being

 filled with transactions that would take too long to execute.
 While processing transactions within a block, the System pallet